tasaquino/parking_app/README.md

 # Flutter Parking - Educational Pet Project

 Flutter Parking is not intented to be used commercially, is just a Pet Project for me to exercise real world needs of a Mobile Solution with Flutter.
 Idea is to share the experiences and decisions taken in form of posts, as long as I advance in many other mobile topics in this Pet Project.
-I hope I keep posting the next steps in this saga and nothing blocks me from creating the subsequent parts as happened with this only one part on Flutter and BLOC that I wrote in 2020 :D

 ## Screenshots